Research

 Published Articles

-Expert Disagreement and the Duty to Vote (forthcoming).
+Expert Disagreement and the Duty to Vote (2025).
 Philosophers’ Imprint

 Should you Defer to Individual Experts?
 (2025).
 Philosophy and Phenomenological Research